brando90/snap-cluster-setup/README.md

 ```

-Now edit your gpt2 small file to use wandb and to train for more epochs:
+Now edit your gpt2 small file to use wandb by changing the `report_to` string from `none` to `wandb`, and to train for more epochs:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python ~/snap-cluster-setup/src/train/simple_train.py
 ```